dennisXZX/web-developer-notes/Git.md

 `git stash` can temporarily store your changes to revert back to HEAD commit.

+`git stash --include-untracked` can temporarily store your changes, even those newly added untracked folders and files.

+`git stash save "WIP: making progress on infinite scroll"` can name your stash for easy reference.

+`git stash branch <branchName>` to create a branch from a stash.

 `git stash list` can list all your stashes.

+`git stash show stashName` to examine stash contents.

-`git stash apply` to restore stashed temporary changes to working directory.
+`git stash apply stashName` to restore stashed temporary changes to working directory.

 `git stash drop stashName` to delete a stash.